ahadik/git_mover/README.md

 # GitMover
-A Python script to migrate milestones, labels, and issues between repositories.
+A Python script to copy the repository (all commits/branches/labels) and migrate milestones, labels, and issues between repositories.

+It cannot migrate pull requests and comments in the pull requests.
+Pull request is a type of issue github internally, and there is an API to get them.
+But a pull request contains github internal data (eg. diff/patch blobs) and there's no API to migrate them.

 There was once no easy way to migrate your team's collaborative work (Milestones, Labels, Issues) to another repository.
 This was especially thorny for teams moving a project into GitHub Enterprise, or open sourcing an existing project by moving it out of GitHub Enterprise.
 This is a tool to help that process.